AntonioRedondo/AntonioRedondo/README.md

 I craft with ❤️ JavaScript, HTML and CSS code.
 React and React Native are the frameworks I use the most.
 I also have good back-end skills in Node.js and Java.

 I like to collaborate in open source projects.
-Projects of my own like the below owes pinned.
+Projects of my own like the below ones pinned.
 And third-party projects:

 * [html-webpack-inline-svg-plugin](https://github.com/theGC/html-webpack-inline-svg-plugin/graphs/contributors)
 * [react-native-maps-directions](https://github.com/bramus/react-native-maps-directions/pull/124)